Ads Management

 Part 5: Dispute Management (Free Money)

-Valid Reasons to Dispute:
+Valid Reasons to Dispute may include:

-• Wrong Service: You are a Plumber.
-They wanted an Electrician.
+• Wrong Service: You are a plumber.
+They wanted an electrician.

 • Outside Area: You service Dallas.
 They are in Houston.